 Randonneuring isn’t racing nor cyclotouring.
 Unlike cyclotouring, riders are expected to maintain a minimum pace throughout the entire duration of the event.
 (Generally 15kph or faster.)
 Unlike racing, there is no distinction for finishing a route before others — all riders finishing within the time limit are honored equally.
 While some riders race against the clock for a “personal best” many prefer to just enjoy the ride with friends.

 For more information about randonneuring, visit the RUSA website.

 About New England Randonneurs, Inc

-For years, the Boston Brevet Series had been organized and run by one person, with the help of some very dedicated volunteers.
+For years, the Boston Brevet Series (BBS) had been organized and run by one person, with the help of some very dedicated volunteers.
 It was founded by Charlie Lamb as a means of preparing local randonneurs and randonneuses for 1200k events, particularly Paris-Brest-Paris.
 In the early 90s it was taken over by Dave Jordan.
 Between the two, a brevet series was created that developed a nationwide reputation as the premier series for its support, routes, and participation.

 Bruce and Tracey Ingle took over the series in the early 2000s and did their best to fill some mighty big shoes.
 Familiar routes were modified a little, and new routes were developed.
-The support continued and even introduced the now infamous Summer Sausage and mini-Pay Day bars.

 As the Series grew in number of events and participants, it became clear that a new way of managing the series was in order and thus New England Randonneurs, Inc. was founded.
 NER leads the region with a team-based approach to putting on an annual brevet series.
 We encourage participation by many, and ensure that no one or few people shoulder the burden.